We5ter/Scanners-Box/README.md

 ###Project Description

-Scanners-Box is a collection of opensouse scanners from the github platform, including subdomain enumeration, database vulnerability scanners, weak passwords or information leak scanners, port scanners, fingerprint scanners, and other large scanners, modular scanner etc. **Well-known scanning tools, such as: nmap, w3af, brakeman will not be collected.**.
+Scanners-Box is a collection of opensource scanners which are from the github platform, including subdomain enumeration, database vulnerability scanners, weak passwords or information leak scanners, port scanners, fingerprint scanners, and other large scale scanners, modular scanner etc. **Well-known scanning tools, such as: nmap, w3af, brakeman will not be included int the scope of collection.**

 **We welcome everyone to contribute!**